tml/cadmus/src/Chapter-4/Part II: Defining methods.md

 }
 ```

 Don’t worry if you don’t quite understand what’s going on in the code above for now.
-What you are looking at, however, is a basic method which converts a temperature you specify in degrees Celcius to its equivalent in Fahrenheit.
+What you are looking at, however, is a basic method which converts a temperature you specify in degrees Celsius to its equivalent in Fahrenheit.

 ## Creating and defining your very first method